smackeem/COVUR/README.md

 ## About the Project
 Welcome to the <a href="https://covurstore-aef113cfb56b.herokuapp.com/">COVUR E-Store Application</a>, a sophisticated and feature-rich platform designed to provide a seamless shopping experience for users seeking premium men's skincare products.
-This project leverages Django by incorporating essential features and integrations to deliver a robust E-Commerce solution.
+This project leverages both Django by incorporating essential features and integrations, and <a href="https://stripe.com/docs/development/get-started">STRIPE API</a> for handling secure card payments to deliver a robust E-Commerce solution.

 ## Screenshots